 My photography journey started after getting a camera to document research into wolves in the Rocky Mountains in 2008.
 My first real shoot was on a practice rodeo course outside Prescott, Az. in 2009.

 I shot for years throughout my travels in auto mode developing my "eye" but had no real sense on how to technically work my camera.
-That all changed when I started taking classes at the Los Angeles Center of Photography.
+That all changed when I started taking classes at the Los Angeles Center of Photography in 2018.
 At LACP, I was able to take workshops with master L.A. street photographers from Estevan Oriel to Ibarionex Perello.
 I took classes in everything from basic photography, TTL flash photography to studio and private lessons in professional work flow, Photoshop, Lightroom, street photography and eventually over time, developed my skills into becoming a professional photographer.

 I have been mentored by LACP Executive Director, Julia Dean through private lessons and started primarily as a street photographer.
 This is the foundation to everything I do.
 Currently, I'm being mentored by former Entertainment Weekly photo editor, Michele Romero.

-For event photography, I have a fast camera, the timing and experience down to capture sports shots and have the lenses to get the close ups of your favorite musicians.
+For event photography, I have a very fast camera, the timing and experience down to capture sports shots and have the lenses to get the close ups of your favorite musicians.
 I know when someone is about to do something on stage before they do it and have the knowledge of what settings to use for what kind of lighting, what kind of action and everything in between.

 I would love to be able to work with you, look through the lens at what you've created and share the story the way it was meant to be told...